 Hardened deposits of plaque and tartar cannot be removed at home with simple brushing and flossing.
 Their removal requires the specialized tools that a dentist uses to get around the gum line and into bacterial “pockets” that a regular toothbrush cannot reach.

 Deep cleaning is also important for prevention.
 During the second part of the deep cleaning procedure, your dentist will smooth out the tooth surface, making it harder for bacteria and tartar to build up again in the future.

-For those without dental insurance, it may be tempting to delay or avoid a recommended deep cleaning.
+For those without dental insurance or with poor coverage, it may be tempting to delay or avoid a recommended deep cleaning.
 However, you’ll want to be on the lookout for certain signs and symptoms of serious dental problems.